 When one compares this with oh so many places in France, Spain, and Croatia, where one can camp for about $10 a day, with all the amenities you would expect at a National Park campground in the US, it causes me to ask – how do Americans get beyond the concept of the “Nudist Colony.”
 (David Sedaris provides a vivid experience he had at a nudist colony – well worth the read, just for the laughs.
 And sadly accurate.)

-By contrast, there are some valiant attempts out there to normalize all this for Millennials, most notably with activities organized by FYN (the Florida Young Naturists), with a concerted and focused effort to create events that seem relevant to the under 60 crowd, while not requiring a credit check and two months rent to gain admission.
+By contrast, there are some valiant attempts out there to normalize all this for Millennials, most notably with activities organized by FYN (the Florida Young Naturists), with a concerted and focused effort to create events that seem relevant to the under 60 crowd, (Under 35, to be exact!) while not requiring a credit check and two months rent to gain admission.
 More recently, a couple from Brooklyn, Adam and Lea, created an organization called Just Naked, working fervently to normalize nudity by hosting “just naked events.”
 Or how about Liz and Blake with their podcast from Olive Dell Ranch called Our Naked Story?
+And in another recent initiative, Justin and Mandy have started a new website called Skinny Dippers as they’re working to establish the Global Naturist Alliance.
 Maybe that will turn a few heads in a new direction.

 Those efforts notwithstanding, I had another wave of despair as a nudist club we’ve thought about visiting passed through my Twitter feed today.
 I clicked though, thinking maybe we could make a call on them before the weather turns.
 It looks welcoming enough online.
 Maybe that could be our naturist branch office not so far from home.
 But alas, it turns out things are even more restrictive than they were 20 years ago.
 A visit would require me to fill out an application form with personal information so they could conduct a complete background check before inviting us for an initial visit with an obligatory tour of the property where they can tell us how to behave in a nudist park.
 (We’ve been naturists for almost 30 years, but of course, they don’t know that.)
 I believe the first visit was free, but after that, it would be about $50 a visit.
 Their comparatively liberal policy would allow up to four visits in a season before being requiring us to “submit an application to the membership committee for consideration.”
 Really?
 After all that, we might get voted out?
 Wow.